walterhiggins/WMPJS/book-outline.md

     [5] 'Chicken'
     [6] 'Horse'

-There are a couple of other useful Array insertion and removal functions:
+There are a couple of other useful Array methods:

-* unshift() Is like the push() function except it is used to **add** items at the *start* of the array.
-* shift() Is used to **remove** the *first* item from the array.
-* pop() Is used to **remove** the *last* item from the array.
+@@table array_methods.org Array Methods

-You can learn more about the Array object and its functions and properties at https://developer.mozilla.org/en-US/docs/Web/Javascript/Reference/Global_Objects/Array.
+You can learn more about the Array object and its methods and properties at https://developer.mozilla.org/en-US/docs/Web/Javascript/Reference/Global_Objects/Array.
 In later chapters we'll learn how to process all of the items in an array using Javascript's looping statements.

-@@table array_methods.org Array Methods

 ### First steps with Events
-So we have a new module *greetings.js* with a single function *random()* which returns a random greeting.
+So we have a new module *greetings.js* with a single function: *random()* which returns a random greeting.
 What we want is for every player who joins the game to be greeted with a random greeting.
 Let's dive right in and create a new module called *greetPlayers.js* .
 Important: This new *greetPlayers.js* module should be saved in the **scriptcraft/plugins** folder, *not* the scriptcraft/modules folder because we'll want this module to load automatically when the server starts up.
 Type the following code into your new greetPlayers.js file:

 @@listing greetPlayers_v2.js Greeting Players as they join the Server.

-Make sure to save your file then run the Javascript `refresh()` function to reload ScriptCraft (`/js refresh()` from the in-game prompt or `js refresh()` from the server prompt).
+Make sure to save your file then run the Javascript `refresh()` function to reload ScriptCraft using `/js refresh()` from the in-game prompt or `js refresh()` from the server prompt.
 Now disconnect from your server and rejoin the server.
 You should see something like this in your screen when you join the server:

     Konnichiwa walterh